runpod/docs/docs/serverless/workers/vllm/openai-compatibility.md

 The `MODEL_NAME` environment variable is required for all requests.
 Use this value when making requests to the vLLM Worker.

-Model names in RunPod follow the `model:tag` format.

 For example `openchat/openchat-3.5-1210`, `mistral:latest`, `llama2:70b`.

 Generate a response for a given prompt with a provided model.
 This is a streaming endpoint, so there will be a series of responses.
 The final response object will include statistics and additional data from the request.